Learn About Essential Interview Skills for Job Seekers in 2025

 • Don’t interrupt—wait until the question is fully asked.

-• Have 2–3 personal success stories ready.
+• Have 2–3 personal success stories ready for each message you want to convey (strengths, skills, etc.).

 • Close with a strong, confident summary of your fit and enthusiasm.